seregazhuk/seregazhuk.github.io_old/_posts/2016-05-12-laravel-multi-auth.md

 Authentication Documentation</a>, that told us to extend basic Auth class, and then switch to this new driver in `config/auth.php` file.

-In out case we want to create another implementation of `EloquentUserProvider` that will use to track users from out *clients* table.
+In our case we want to create another implementation of `EloquentUserProvider` that will use *clients* table to recieve users.
-Ok, how to extend?
-Where to put all this code?
+Ok, but how to extend?
+Where to put all of this code?

 ### Implementation